-In addition, many exhibitors would have to increase their ticket prices to account for the sudden rise in costs.
+In addition, many exhibitors, including Cinépolis USA, would be forced to increase their ticket prices to account for the sudden rise in costs.
 Compared to other entertainment options like sporting events and theme parks, moviegoing is the most affordable option, and families rely on these stable prices when selecting their entertainment.
 An abrupt increase in prices, driven by suddenly increased licensing costs, would place many exhibitors in an untenable bind: raise prices and drive away loyal customers, or absorb the costs and go out of business.
 Movie theaters are the heart of many communities and losing theaters would mean the loss of these crucial cultural centers across America.